 Should a Down Comforter Be Laundered or Dry Cleaned?

-We do not advocate taking a down comforter to the dry cleaners since the chemicals used to clean clothes are harsh.
+I do not advocate taking a down comforter to the dry cleaners since the chemicals used to clean clothes are harsh.

 How Often Should a Down Comforter Be Laundered?

 There is good news!
 Not too often.
-If you don’t use a comforter cover, we suggest washing it once a year.
+If you don’t use a comforter cover, I suggest washing it once a year.
 If you do use a comforter cover, you should replace it every two to three years.